-3.2 Special MCU Features
+3.3 Special MCU Features

-The PIC24HJXXXGPX06A/X08A/X10A features a 17-bit by 17-bit, single-cycle multiplier.
+The dsPIC33FJXXXGPX06A/X08A/X10A features a 17-bit by 17-bit, single-cycle multiplier that is shared by both the MCU ALU and DSP engine.
 The multiplier can perform signed, unsigned and mixed-sign multiplication.
-Using a 17-bit by 17-bit multiplier for 16-bit by 16-bit multiplication makes mixed-sign multiplication possible.
+Using a 17-bit by 17-bit multiplier for 16-bit by 16-bit multiplication not only allows you to perform mixed-sign multiplication, it also achieves accurate results for special operations, such as (-1.0) x (-1.0).

-The PIC24HJXXXGPX06A/X08A/X10A supports 16/16 and 32/16 integer divide operations.
+The dsPIC33FJXXXGPX06A/X08A/X10A supports 16/16 and 32/16 divide operations, both fractional and integer.
 All divide instructions are iterative operations.
 They must be executed within a REPEAT loop, resulting in a total execution time of 19 instruction cycles.
 The divide operation can be interrupted during any of those 19 cycles without loss of data.

-A multi-bit data shifter is used to perform up to a 16-bit, left or right shift in a single cycle.
+A 40-bit barrel shifter is used to perform up to a 16-bit, left or right shift in a single cycle.
+The barrel shifter can be used by both MCU and DSP instructions.

-FIGURE 3-1: PIC24HJXXXGPX06A/X08A/X10A CPU CORE BLOCK DIAGRAM
+FIGURE 3-1: dsPIC33FJXXXGPX06A/X08A/X10A CPU CORE BLOCK DIAGRAM

-3.3 CPU Control Registers
+3.4 CPU Control Registers